mikaelkindborg/VimanaCode/README.md

     Vimana C:   254.00s (first version)
     Vimana C:    26.61s (optimized version)

-My goal as to be as fast as Python, and it is pretty close.
+My goal is to be as fast as Python, and it is pretty close.
 Futher optimizations are possible.

 This is the test program for the C-version: